hhbyyh/OnlineLDA_Spark/README.md

 where paths are the files to be processed.
 For more details, refer to Driver.scala for examples.

 Performance statistics, On a 4-node cluster, each with 16 cores and 30G memory.
+Without native BLAS installed. (for larger K, a native BLAS library will probably help)

 1. data set from stackoverflow posts titles